NateKoenig/InvestmentAlerter/README.md

 # VIPEmail
-Get messaged when a certain person / email address emails you - using Twilio
+Get message alerts about a stock / crypto of your choice